 Flying might not be environmentally friendly, but it’s much safer than getting caught in a lightning storm - there is just one fatal accident for every three million flights around the world, reports The Guardian.

-Sadly it isn’t just dangerous phenomena that are rare - the chances of winning the EuroMillions jackpot stands at one in 139 million.
+It isn’t just dangerous phenomena that are rare - the chances of winning the EuroMillions jackpot stands at one in 139 million.

 What other notable deaths from lightning have occurred?